Plasmmer/HTTB/README.md

 Its like Hugo, but you turn static HTML into dynamic!
 Without needing PHP nor other hard languages.

-This server shouldn't be used in large sites, but as a playground for getting familiar with webservers until migrating to NodeJS/PHP and MySQL; so your product can grow with HTTB then later evolve.
+This server shouldn't be used in large sites (about security and speed probably), but as a playground for getting familiar with webservers until migrating to NodeJS/PHP and MySQL; so your product can grow with HTTB then later evolve.
+HTTB isn't available in C/Rust (yet) and had no security audits.

 # Background